 Here, we’ll look not only at the UK’s oldest universities, but we’ll dive just a little deeper into some of the more outlandish facts and stories about them.

 The oldest university in the UK is Oxford University.
-Given its prestige, that shouldn’t really come as a surprise, but just how old is Oxford University?
+Given its prestige, that shouldn’t really come as a surprise.

 Well, we don’t know for sure when its grand grounds were built, but we do know that it’s been an educational establishment since at least 1096.